 That’s not even to mention the different steps for the other graphs you need to make.
 The old pie graph is a tried-and-tested tool, but it has its limitations.

-Thankfully, there’s a solution to make your charting needs even easier.
+Thankfully, there’s a solution to make your charting dreams come true.